OddCameras.com Olympus Pen D3

 still work nicely after so many years.
 Seen today's film prices, half frames are sought after.
 This led to high prices for the top models.

 There is a lot of discussion about the battery.
 I do not use slide film except for stereo cameras.
-Modern negative film is easy within 1 or 2 apertures.
-So no problem with a new U 625 battery.
-But I have ordered an adapter to 1.3 V and I will report back later.
+Modern negative film is easy within 1 or 2 apertures anyway.
+No problem with a new SR44 battery in this camera.

 back